-- Auto Enable is whether or not the user can release the violation himself after acknowledging the message on the captive portal. - Max Enables is the amount of time a user can use the Auto Enable functionality.
-After this amount of times, he will not be able to release the violation and it will have to be manually release by an administrator using the PacketFence administration interface. - Grace is Amount of time before the violation can reoccur.
-This is useful to allow hosts time (in the example 2 minutes) to download tools to fix their issue, or shutoff their peer-to-peer application. - Dynamic Window will only work for accounting violations.
-The violation will be opened according to the time you set in the accounting violation (ie. You have an accounting violation for 10GB/ month.
-If you bust the bandwidth after 3 days, the violation will open and the release date will be set for the last day of the current month). - Window is the amount of time before a violation will be closed automatically.
-Instead of allowing people to reactivate the network, you may want to open a violation for a defined amount of time instead.
+- Auto Enable is whether or not the user can release the security event himself after acknowledging the message on the captive portal. - Max Enables is the amount of time a user can use the Auto Enable functionality.
+After this amount of times, he will not be able to release the security event and it will have to be manually release by an administrator using the PacketFence administration interface. - Grace is Amount of time before the security event can reoccur.
+This is useful to allow hosts time (in the example 2 minutes) to download tools to fix their issue, or shutoff their peer-to-peer application. - Dynamic Window will only work for accounting security events.
+The security event will be opened according to the time you set in the accounting security event (ie. You have an accounting security event for 10GB/month.
+If you bust the bandwidth after 3 days, the security event will open and the release date will be set for the last day of the current month).

-- Delay by is the delay before triggering the violation. - Template is the HTML template the host will be redirected to while in violation.
-You can create new templates from the Connection Profiles configuration section. - Button text is the text of the button that is used when the user is releasing the violation directly from the captive portal.
+- Window is the amount of time before a security event will be closed automatically.
+Instead of allowing people to reactivate the network, you may want to open a security event for a defined amount of time instead. - Delay by is the delay before triggering the security event. - Template is the HTML template the host will be redirected to while in security event.
+You can create new templates from the Connection Profiles configuration section. - Button text is the text of the button that is used when the user is releasing the security event directly from the captive portal.